faskiri/docker-kafka/README.md

 * No dependency on an external Zookeeper host, or linking to another container
 * Zookeeper and Kafka are configured to work together out of the box
+* To do setup (e.g. create a topic) you can put a script named /docker-entrypoint-initdb.d/init-user-kafka.sh in the image

 Run
 ---